 Ever since I can remember, I've wanted to tell stories.
 I started out writing fiction, and it's still my favorite type of writing.
-I've posted here synopses of some of my old works and current works-in-progress.
-If you ask nicely, I might e-mail you a copy in exchange for some constructive feedback.
+I've posted here synopses of some of my old works; I'm currently working on a much bigger storytelling project, which I hope to be able to share soon.

 |